 The Council pays for its capital expenditure from a number of sources.
-The local government capital settlement for 2022-23 provided the Council with £12.235 million of capital funding, of which £3.951 million was supported borrowing and £8.282 million was capital grant.
-An analysis of the capital funding is shown below.
+The local government capital settlement for 2023-24 provided the Council with £8.008 million of capital funding, of which £3.951 million was supported borrowing and £4.057 million was capital grant.
+An analysis of the capital funding is shown to the right.

-Capital expenditure funded historically by borrowing but to be paid for from future revenue or capital income is termed the Capital Financing Requirement (CFR).
-The CFR over the last 7 years is shown below with the red line representing the trend over that period.
-Revenue amounts are set aside each year to repay the borrowing, which is known as Minimum Revenue Provision (MRP), and is put aside over a 40-year period in line with the Minimum Revenue Provision Policy.
+Capital expenditure incurred historically by borrowing, but to be paid for from future revenue or capital income, is termed the Capital Financing Requirement (CFR).
+The CFR over the last 7 years is shown below with the dotted line representing the trend over that period.
+Revenue amounts are set aside each year to repay the borrowing known as Minimum Revenue Provision (MRP) and is put aside over a 45-year period in line with the Minimum Revenue Provision Policy.